colltoaction/writings/MLIR Inet Dialect/Open Design Meeting.md

 ## Standalone dialect prototype

-The implementation is a standalone dialect with no dependencies on other dialects, native types or advanced MLIR features.
-Using only operations and patterns make ita very general formal programming model.
+We review the implementation of a lightweight dialect that supports formal programming at the core of MLIR.
+It is a standalone dialect with no dependencies on other dialects, native types or advanced MLIR features.

 ---